Bible Verses for Business: Wisdom, Integrity, and Hope at Work

 “So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.”– Galatians 6:10 (ESV)

 Look for practical opportunities: a kind policy, a supportive schedule, a second chance.
-Goodness is actionable.
+Goodness is practical.

 “Provide things honest in the sight of all men.”– Romans 12:17 (NKJV)